-DoS is a cyber-attack that aims to bring down specific services or devices.
+Denial of Service (DoS) is a cyberattack that aims to make certain services or devices unusable.
 Attackers as well as network administrators can use the port scan method to discover open ports in a network to find vulnerable devices.
-The function helps you protect your network against invalid or falsified data packets targeted at causing the failure of certain services or devices.
-You have the option of specifying filters in order to restrict the data stream for protection against DoS attacks.
+The function helps you protect your network against invalid or falsified data packets targeted at certain services or devices.
+You have the option of specifying filters to restrict the data stream for protection against DoS attacks.
 The filters check the received data packets.
 The device discards a data packet if it matches the filter criteria.